 Press for a strong written guarantee.

-On asphalt composite shingle roofs, manufacturers’ guarantees range from 30 years to 50 years.
+Shingle manufacturers’ guarantees range from 30 to 50 years.
 On built-up, modified bitumen, or single-ply flat roofs, warranties range from less than 15 to more than 25 years.
 Roofers’ guarantees of their workmanship usually run from one to two years, but you may be able to get one for five or 10 years, or even longer.

 If you regret signing a contract, move to cancel it.